Blue Marlin Fishing Charters

 The heavier tackle allows the angler to usually catch the fish faster which increases the survival rate of the large fish by catching them sooner instead of having drawn out long bouts.
 In the Galapagos when we are covering large bodies of water we like to troll large lures and teasers.
 Some anglers prefer to pitch baits with circle hooks and this is a wonderful technique that allows to see the bite.
 Pitch baits require precise teasing, teamwork from the crew and usually a bit more experience demanded from the angler.

-Fishing Seasons For Blue Marlin
+Best Seasons For Blue Marlin Fishing Charters

 Blue marlin are attracted to food supplies but tend to be much more sensitive to water temperatures than other billfish like striped marlin.
 Blue marlin tend to prefer 74 to 84 F water.
 Best months to target them in the Galapagos Islands are December to early June when water is warmest.